Shmalzfinger/midifile/visual-studio/README.md

 As new programs are added to /src-programs, corresponding project files should be created for them in this directory, and then added to midifile.sln.
-The easiest was of creating a new project file is to copy an existing project file and then rename all occurrences of the old name with the new one.
+The easiest way of creating a new project file is to copy an existing project file and then rename all occurrences of the old name with the new one.